This post may contain affiliate links.

 We tend to go for apartment-style hotels for stopovers of a few days.
-They include kitchens and washing machines, that makes life easier.
+They include kitchens and washing machines, which makes life easier.
 They are towards the more budget-friendly end.

 The Golden Sands series of apartment hotels in Bur Dubai are popular and usually have swimming pools.
 They are away from the coast but in a central area.
 We’ve stayed at a couple of their apartment hotels and they’ve been pretty good value.

 Consider transport options.
-As a family of four we generally find taxis are easier and cheaper than the Dubai metro.
-If you’re not sticking to a Budget luxury cars and transfers are easy to arrange.
+As a family of four, we generally find taxis are easier and cheaper than the Dubai metro.
+If you’re not sticking to a tight budget, luxury cars and transfers are easy to arrange.

 Getting Around Dubai

 When we visited, Dubai had two metro lines, red and green, which covered most of the tourist areas in and around the city.